DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 Locations and accredited bodies are ordered alphabetically.

 If the organisation is an accredited body, the section includes a table for applications by training provider.
 This can be toggled to show locations if at least one training provider in the table has more than one location.

+If none of the training provider partners have more than one location, the toggle link should not be displayed.

 Training providers and their locations are ordered alphabetically.